Kiteboarding in Lo Stagnone, a recipe for perfection

 The town, hotels and kite schools awaken, opening March to November.
 Summer months can get busy with the warmer climates, but it never feels crowded – the lagoon is a sizeable area so once you launch, you can isolate yourself fairly easily.

-If you’re staying with one of the kiteboarding schools around Birgi Vecchi just in the main bit in front of the lagoon, you can use their bigger launching and landing area.
+If you’re in for kiteboarding lessons, you’ll be probably staying with one of the schools around Birgi Vecchi just in the main bit in front of the lagoon.
+You can use their bigger launching and landing area.
 That’s really helpful especially for the beginners.
 Otherwise pumping up your kite and finding a good launching spot could get a bit tricky although there are other smaller beaches to launch from.

-There are 5 main kitespots in Lo Stagnone favoured by the locals and the local kiteschools.
+There are 5 main kiteboarding spots in Lo Stagnone favoured by the locals and the local kite schools.

 The north-west and west direction wind is very steady here and the water just perfectly butter flat due to the position of the old Salina Wall just in the middle.
 Water here is deep enough to pull a few tricks.

 “La Schola” in Sicilian or “The School” in good old English, is tiny island called poking out of the sea in the south-west part of the lagoon.
 It is easiest to get to with the north-west wind.
 There is a small ancient marina and a few other ruins on the island.
 There was once a school of rhetoric during the Roman times.
 That’s where the island got its name, ‘The School’, but it is also believed that this is where Cicero taught at the time when he was the quaestor of the Lilybaion city, the old Marsala city.

 And long after, during the Second World War, a few more building were added and the island converted into a hospital for infectious patients.
 Creepy!

 So there you go, if you’re up for a bit of sightseeing while flying around, but there’s not much that’s left to see unfortunately.